Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-You can just place it under your generator easily, no mess or difficult installations needed.
-It is also portable so this is perfect to pop in the car for camping, or to use in the garden.
+You can just place it under your generator easily, no mess or difficult installations are needed.
+It is also portable so this is perfect to pop in the car for camping or to use in the garden.
 What can you use for a soundproof mat?

-Any sound absorbing material will work such as rubber, foam or even thick carpets of blankets.
-Mass loaded vinyl is also a super effective, and easily-available soundproofing material which can be used as a mat and is super effective at absorbing those noisy vibrations.
+Any sound absorbing material will work such as rubber, foam, or even thick carpets or blankets.
+Mass-loaded vinyl is also a super effective, and easily available soundproofing material which can be used as a mat and is super effective at absorbing those noisy vibrations.

 2. Upgrade your muffler

 A typical component of any generator is the muffler.
 This is designed to reduce engine noise and vibrations and help your generator run smoothly.
 In fact, it works in a similar way to the muffler on your car.

 It may be that your muffler is not up to scratch, however.
 And if that is the case, there are ways of upgrading it.

 Firstly, you may simply be able to get a bigger muffler.
 This will be more effective at reducing vibrations and will instantly reduce the noise levels.
 If your generator doesn’t have a muffler installed, installing one will make a big difference.

 If your muffler is old, upgrading to a more efficient version can also make a difference.
 Make sure to choose a muffler that will be compatible with your generator and you may need some technical skills to change it out.

 This is a great option for any DIY-lovers or people on a budget.
 It is essentially a homemade box, cover or generator enclosure, that is filled with soundproofing material.
 It will absorb the vibrations and sound of your generator, vastly improving noise levels.

 Mass-loaded vinyl is the most effective and most common option for soundproofing material for a baffle box.